Evaluating the Experience of Upper Limb Prosthesis Use

 Detailed Description

-Objective Our goal is to understand the critical factors associated with outcome acceptance following upper limb loss.
-We aim to develop a unified theoretical model that describes the psychosocial experience of upper limb prosthesis use and predicts outcome acceptance following upper limb loss.
+Objective The goal is to understand the critical factors associated with outcome acceptance following upper limb loss.
+The investigators aim to develop a unified theoretical model that describes the psychosocial experience of upper limb prosthesis use and predicts outcome acceptance following upper limb loss.
 This conceptual framework will enable clinicians and researchers to evaluate and predict patient outcomes following limb loss, and to design interventions that improve outcomes.

 Study Design The proposed study is a mixed methods (qualitative and quantitative) study using an observational design.
-The qualitative component of the study will involve data collection through telephone interviews with 18 participants and analyses using a grounded theory approach with constant comparison methods.
+The qualitative component of the study will involve data collection through telephone interviews with 42 participants and analyses using a grounded theory approach with constant comparison methods.
 The quantitative component involves administration and analyses of standardized measures quantifying constructs of the theoretical model in 120 participants and use of these measures in a structural equation model of outcome acceptance.
 Participants will include persons with unilateral acquired upper limb loss at the trans radial or trans humeral level who use currently available prosthetic devices.
+Using the above information, 16 individuals will participate in a series of focus groups that will be conducted to provide feedback on the model created.

 Study Type